AI & Agents

 args_schema: Type[BaseModel] = FastIOListInput

-description: str = "Lists files and folders in Fastio cloud storage."
+description: str = "Lists files and folders in a Fastio workspace through the MCP storage tool."

 api_key = os.getenv("FASTIO_API_KEY")